bufbuild/protobuf-es/MANUAL.md

 }
 ```

+The function `toPlainMessage` and the type `PlainMessage<T>` are no longer necessary: If you create a proto3 message with
+`create(UserSchema)`, the returned object is already a plain object.

+You can replace the type `PlainMessage<User>` with `User`.
+The only difference is that `User` has a property
+`$typeName`, which is a simple string with the full name of the message like `"example.User"`.
+This property makes sure you don't pass the wrong message to a function by accident.

 The generated properties remain largely unchanged.
 There are two improvements:

 - A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
-- Proto2 fields support default values now and are no longer generated as optional properties.
+- Proto2 fields support [default values](#field-presence-and-default-values) now and are no longer generated as optional properties.

 Plugin options now have more convenient default behavior: